RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/execute-decision-service.md

     ![Execution Server Route]({% image_path kie-server-route.png %}){:width="800px"}

 2. A new browser tab should open.
 Append to the end of the URL, `/docs`.
+Update the URL from 'https' to 'http'.
 The full URL will look something like http://insecure-rhpam7-kieserver-rhpam-user1.apps.cluster-rio-d6c5.rio-d6c5.example.opentlc.com/docs/.
 You will see the following page

     ![KIE Server Swagger]({% image_path kie-server-swagger.png %}){:width="800px"}